hason29/Windows-Optimization-Toolbox/README.md

 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/paint29/Windows-Optimization-Toolbox/main/windowsoptimizationtoolbox.ps1'))
 ```
 # Warning!
-• Use NVIDIA GPU, AMD GPU Tweaks if you really have if not it will break all your system!
+• Use NVIDIA GPU, AMD GPU Tweaks if you really have one if not it will break all your system!

 • Only use MSI Mode if you have a NVIDIA/AMD graphics card!